Trey Murphy III: Professional career

 On February 5, 2023, Murphy scored a then season-high 30 points, alongside four rebounds and two assists, in a 136–104 win over the Sacramento Kings.
 In February 2023, Murphy was selected to participate in the Slam Dunk Contest at All Star Weekend in Salt Lake City, Utah.
 He made it to the final round, but was defeated by Mac McClung.
 On March 12, Murphy put up a season-high and career-high 41 points in a 127–110 win over the Portland Trail Blazers.

+On October 3, 2024, the Pelicans announced that Murphy would miss the start of the regular season due to a right hamstring strain that he suffered during an evening practice at their training camp.
+On October 21, Murphy signed a four-year, $112 million extension with the Pelicans.
+He played in 53 games (51 starts) for New Orleans during the season, averaging career-highs in points (21.2), rebounds (5.1), and assists (3.5).
+On March 17, 2025, it was announced that Murphy would miss the remainder of the season after suffering a torn labrum and partial tear of the rotator cuff in his right shoulder.